rb16b/Accelerate-Dev/README.md

 After run $oc describe vpa rest-fights-vpa

-Look for the recomdenation values for CPU and Memory as shown in the below image
+Look for the recomdenation values captured by vpa for CPU and Memory as shown in the below image

 ![](images/vpa-image.png)